SkiTles55/SP-EFT-ProfileEditor/README.md

 ### Features:
 * Simple, intuitive interface
 * Multilingual, with the ability to edit localization
 * Automatic backups every time you save your profile

+### Requirements:
+Version 1.8 and higher - .NET 5.0
+Versions 1.0 - 1.7 - .NET Framework 4.6.1

 ## Starting from version 1.6, relative paths to server files have been added to the PEOptions configuration file.
 By changing them, you can try to edit the profile on an unsupported server (success is not guaranteed !!!).